vdwstoffel/code_snippets/docker/README.md

   # app services here
   # ...

-  npm:  # service name to be run in cli
+  npm-test:  # service name to be run in cli
     build: /path/to/dockerfile
     stdin_open: true  # if applicable
     tty: true         # if applicable